ArduPilot/ardupilot_wiki/common/source/docs/common-generating-motor-diagrams.rst

 Generating Copter Motor Diagrams
 ================================

-Motor diagrams such as the one below can be automatically generated and (optionally) automatically included in the :ref:`Connect ESCs and Motors<connect-escs-and-motors>` page.
+Motor diagrams such as the one below can be automatically generated for inclusion in the :ref:`Connect ESCs and Motors<connect-escs-and-motors>` page.

 .. image:: ../../../images/m_01_01_quad_x.svg
     :target: ../_images/m_01_01_quad_x.svg
-    :scale: 44%
+    :scale: 40%
     :alt: QUAD X

 Prerequisites